What is Master Budget?

 - Manufacturing overhead budget

-If the company is not having manufacturing unit, we require a number of units to purchase instead of the production budget.
+If the company is not having a manufacturing unit, we require a number of units to purchase instead of the production budget.

 Capital Asset Acquisition Budget

-The plant, machinery, and equipment require periodical maintenance and replacement.
+The plant, machinery, and equipment require periodic maintenance and replacement.
 If the sales target is higher than the previous period, new plant and machinery also need to be introduced.
 Therefore, careful planning of the capital asset has to be done.
-A financial budget is an integral part of Master Budget.
+A financial budget is an integral part of a Master Budget.